0xRetroDev/unity-guard/README.md

   - Code context and line number
   - Specific recommendations for remediation

-## 🛠️ Configuration

-Unity Guard can be configured via the `ScannerConfig.json` file in the application directory:

 ## 🔄 ML Model Training Details

 The ML system in Unity Guard uses a multi-layered approach: